cssartori/pdptw-instances/solutions/README.md

 ## File structure

 All instance files are structured in a common way.
-It follows the default format of SINTEF website for the PDPTW instances maintained by them.
-Below you can find a simple description, although one can inspect the solution files to see the strucutre as well.
+It follows the default format of SINTEF website for the PDPTW and VRPTW instances they maintain.
+The file [sample.txt](https://github.com/cssartori/pdptw-instances/blob/master/solutions/sample.txt) contains a sample description of a solution file.
+Although, one can inspect the solution files to see the strucutre as well.

-TODO: explain